MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 > [!NOTE]
 > ::: moniker range=">= azure-devops-2020"
-> 1. The web portal for Azure Test Plans with significantly updated with the release of Azure DevOps Server 2020.
+> 1. With the release of Azure DevOps Server 2020, the web portal for Azure Test Plans was significantly updated.
 Many new features were added to support copy, clone, import, and export.
 For an overview, see [Navigate Test Plans](navigate-test-plans.md).
 > 1. The Test Case Management (TCM) command-line tool is installed when you install Visual Studio 2017 or earlier versions.
 Examples provided in this article reflect the options available with the Visual Studio 2017 version.
 Earlier versions may support fewer options.
 For details, see [Work with the TCM command-line tool](#work-tcm-cli).
 > 1. REST API commands to support cloning of test plans and test suites were added with version 5.0, corresponding with Azure DevOps 2019.
 > ::: moniker-end